By: Sophia Speroff, MPH, RD

-Learn what vegetables and fruits grow during each season in order to buy them when they are at their most nutrient dense.
+Learn what vegetables and fruits grow during each season to buy them when they are at their most nutrient dense.
 Plus, since they are more abundant during that time, they will be cheaper, too.
 Find farmer’s markets, community supported agriculture or local farmers around you.
 Not only does buying local support your community, but the food is fresher and often much cheaper than the produce section at your local grocer.
-If you find a good deal, consider stocking up and freezing a large portion for later use.
-For example, when it’s berry season you can buy large quantities at lower prices from a local farmer’s market and freeze them for use when they go out of season and get more expensive.
+If you find a good deal, consider stocking up and freezing a generous portion for later use.
+For example, when it is berry season you can buy large quantities at lower prices from a local farmer’s market and freeze them for use when they go out of season and get more expensive.

 2. Buy in bulk.

 Buying in bulk can often be daunting.
 After all, what exactly can one do with eight pounds of apricots?
-However, buying healthy staples in large amounts can often save you big money in the long run.
-Stock up on canned or dried beans, brown rice, quinoa or other foods with long shelf lives.
+However, buying healthy staples in copious amounts can often save you big money in the long run.
+Stock up on canned or dried beans, brown rice, quinoa, or other foods with long shelf lives.
 Consider buying frozen produce, which is often cheaper per unit and lasts much longer.

 3. Prep it yourself.

 Grocery stores cash in by catering to our busy schedules.
 Walk down the aisles and you will find convenient packages of pre-sliced veggies, snack sized containers of nuts, and trimmed and cleaned meats.
 These foods often cost twice to three times as much as the whole food.
 Did you know you can buy a whole chicken for the same cost as two breasts at the grocery store?
 Consider buying the whole food and setting aside time when you return from the store as “prep time.”
 Wash and cut produce, put snacks such as nuts or crackers into snack-size bags or containers and trim and break down meats.
-Although it’s a bigger time commitment up front, what you spend in time will often save you in money.
+Although it is a bigger time commitment up front, what you spend in time will often save you money.